mikepan/GameEngineBook/text/09-Publishing.md

 Some general guidelines:

-\*\*\* Begin List

-[lb]Simplify the geometry.
+- Simplify the geometry.

-[lb]Chop down big objects into small parts.
+- Chop down big objects into small parts.

-[lb]Use Occlusion Culling when possible.
+- Use Occlusion Culling when possible.

-[lb]Work with power of two textures.
+- Work with power of two textures.

-\*\*\* End List

 ## Other Tools <a id="Other Tools"></a>

 The Blender game engine can be used for prototyping, before the game is fully developed in another game engine.
 Or, another common situation, you can use Blender only for asset making for an external engine, and the Blender game engine for previewing the animation playbacks and basic interactions.
 In those cases, you will not be using the logic components of the game, but mostly making sure your assets (objects, materials, animations) can be transferred easily to other engines.

-\*\*\* Begin Note

-Exchange File Formats
+>**Exchange File Formats**
+>

-When your engine does not support Blender files directly, you have to find the best format to export from Blender.
+>When your engine does not support Blender files directly, you have to find the best format to export from Blender.
 There is one format in Blender intended for games.
 It supports not only mesh and texture, but also animation, shading, and physics.

-Collada is an open exchange file format maintained by Khronos consortium (the same group behind the well known OpenGL, OpenCL, and others).
-Although the support for it in Blender is not complete yet, it's getting there.
+>Collada is an open exchange file format maintained by Khronos consortium (the same group behind the well known OpenGL, OpenCL, and others). >Although the support for it in Blender is not complete yet, it's getting there.

-Another format broadly used is FBX.
+>Another format broadly used is FBX.
 This is a proprietary format created and maintained by Autodesk with proper support in Blender going on and off in the past releases.

-\*\*\* End Note

 Even when you are using Blender only to build your assets, the game engine can be of great value.
 It should be simple to create test levels for your character animations, test ideas, and, in some cases, even build a whole game prototype before migrating to another engine.